martin-henz/martin-henz/_posts/2022-02-25-euler_notation_for_partial_derivatives.md

 differentiate(square)(1);
 ```
 The square function above only has one argument, so when
-we write `square'`, it is clear what argument we are
+you write `square'`, it is clear what argument you are
 differentiating for.

+## Multiple Parameters

 The problem with Lagrange's notation is that it doesn't
-spell out which parameter(s) we are differentiating for
+spell out which parameter(s) you are differentiating for
 when there are multiple parameters.

-For functions with multiple parameters, we would like
+For functions with multiple parameters, you would like
 to compute a *partial derivative* by changing one value
 and leave the other values unchanged.

-For example, we would like to compute the partial
+For example, you would like to compute the partial
 derivative of
 `f(x, y) = x² + x y + y²`
 separately with respect to `x`, and with respect to `y`.